 - Amazon Glacier is a long-term data retention-focused archive storage solution.
 It provides cheaper storage but with slower retrieval times because it is designed for rarely accessed data.

-- Amazon S3: S3 offers immediate data access, making it suitable for applications that require real-time data retrieval and low-latency access to objects.
+- AWS S3: S3 offers immediate data access, making it suitable for applications that require real-time data retrieval and low-latency access to objects.

 - Amazon Glacier: Glacier provides “cold storage,” and data retrieval times can range from minutes to hours, depending on the retrieval options chosen.
 It is intended for data that is rarely accessed and not time sensitive.